-Fly Host Installation and Usage Guide
+Fly Upper Computer Installation and Usage Guide

-I. Preparations
+I. Preparation

 1. Power Requirements

-- ✅ Models Supporting Mainboard Power: C8, GEMINI, C5, C5V1.1, C8P
+- ✅ Models supporting motherboard power supply: C8, GEMINI, C5, C5V1.1, C8P

 2. Storage Media Selection

-| Storage Type | Compatible Devices | Key Notes |
+| Storage Type | Applicable Devices | Key Instructions |

 |---|---|---|

-| TF Card | Compatible with all series | Universal solution, requires a standard card reader. |
+| TF Card | Compatible with all series | Universal solution, requires a standard card reader |

-| M2WE Solid State Card | Non-Lite/MINI-PAD series | Dedicated solution, must be used with the M2SD writer. |
+| M2WE Solid State Card | Non-Lite/MINI-PAD series | Dedicated solution, must use the M2SD programmer |

 TF Card Specification Recommendations: